Alejogb1/job-board/blog-data/can-sailsjs-globally-throttle-api-requests.md

 id: "can-sailsjs-globally-throttle-api-requests"
 ---

-Okay, let's tackle this.
-I’ve certainly dealt with similar challenges in various node.js backends, and the need to globally throttle api requests in sails.js is definitely one that pops up as traffic grows.
+,  I’ve certainly dealt with similar challenges in various node.js backends, and the need to globally throttle api requests in sails.js is definitely one that pops up as traffic grows.
 It isn’t a built-in, off-the-shelf feature, but it’s absolutely achievable with the right architectural approach.

 My initial foray into this type of problem happened when I was building a real-time data aggregation platform.
 Initially, the API was quite straightforward.
 But once we started pushing the limits, we saw a few things: clients aggressively polling for updates, some even ignoring the recommended caching headers, which started to bring the database server to its knees.
 We needed a robust throttling mechanism, and we needed it fast.